-Dr. Toll married Stella Liselle Reed on the 30th of December, 1908 in West Zorra Twp, Oxford County.
-His brother, Reverend Sylvester Leroy Toll married Dr. and Mrs. Toll.
-She was born in West Zorra Twp., on the 14th of June, 1883, the daughter of Orlando Reed and the former Jane Symons.
-Mrs. Toll was the youngest of 4 children.
-Her siblings were Evalin, Franklin and Ellieta and her parents were farmers.
-After their marriage, Dr. Toll returned to Carbon, Alberta with his wife.
-Their daughter Helen was born at Carbon on the 21st of December, 1909.
+Dr. Toll married Stella Lisette Reed on the 30th of December, 1908 in West Zorra Twp, Oxford County.
+Dr. Toll’s brother, Reverend Sylvester Leroy Toll officiated at the ceremony.
+Mrs. Toll was born in West Zorra Twp., on the 14th of June, 1883.
+She was the youngest of 6 children born to Orlando Reed and the former Jane Symons.
+Her parents were farmers and her siblings were; Evelyn Reed, Oliver Morvat Reed (who died of scarlet fever at the age of 6), Franklina Reed, Alletta Jane Reed and Austin Reed (who died on the 24th of March, 1881 at the age of 3 days).

 In 1921 Dr. and Mrs. Toll and their daughter Helen resided at 36 Peel Street, in Simcoe, Ontario.

 Dr. Toll was drafted by the United States Army in 1942.
 According to the draft card, he resided at 130 Seventh Street in Monessen, Pennsylvania.
-He was 5’4″ tall, 120 lbs., brown eyes, grey hair with a ruddy complexion.
+He was 5’4″ tall, 120 lbs., with brown eyes, grey hair with a ruddy complexion.

 Dr. Toll died at Gemmell Hospital in Monessen, Pennsylvania on the 19th of November, 1948.
 At the time of his death, his residence was listed as the Grand Hotel on Donner Avenue in Monessen.
 His wife Stella was listed as his next-of-kin and Dr. Toll was buried at Mount Pleasant Cemetery in Toronto.